fleeshka/HAID/README.md

 # List2Grocery - HAID Project

-A Telegram bot with machine learning capabilities, powered by Ollama and Redis for data management.
+This project presents a Telegram bot designed to make grocery shopping easier and more efficient.
+By understanding natural language input from users, the bot helps create smart shopping lists tailored to individual needs.
+It uses advanced natural language processing to identify relevant products and employs a machine learning algorithm to recommend the best options based on price and store availability.

+Our approach is grounded in human-centered AI interaction principles, ensuring that users remain in control, receive clear explanations, and enjoy a simple, intuitive experience.
+The backend leverages Ollama for AI model serving and Redis for fast and reliable data management.

 ## Prerequisites